ncassie/KaleidoChallenge/README.md

 Additional unit tests can be added and run the same way.

+The program was written on Windows, but because it is in Java it should be able to be built and run on any OS.

 Please let me know if you have any questions.